 Stories and updates

-During the first phase of the Global Programme to Accelerate Action to End Child Marriage, girls, boys, family members and communities have been reached by interventions aimed at accelerating action to end child marriage.
+During the first phase of the Global Programme to End Child Marriage, girls, boys, family members and communities have been reached by interventions aimed at accelerating action to end child marriage.
 In August 2019, the program released "Voices of Change," a compilation of stories of the impact of the program and how people around the world take a stance and commit to fight the harmful practice of child marriage.
 We meet Shama, who thanks to a cash-transfer scheme in India now can study an information technology course in engineering; Janaki in Nepal, who used a school-based reporting mechanism to report her upcoming marriage which allowed her school together with a social worker to intervene with her parents before the wedding could take place; Atsede, who is a leader of a Women’s Development Group in Ethiopia, arranging dialogues in the communities on the harms of child marriage; and Alice, who joined an adolescent girls’ group in Sierra Leone and was supported to go back to school after getting pregnant as a teenager; among others.